-SOCIAL EVOLUTION: understanding the causes and consequences of sociality
+SOCIAL EVOLUTION: understanding the causes and consequences of sociality, as well as the evolutionary transitions in social evolution

 ENVIRONMENTAL COPING: determining the behavioral, physiological, & molecular adaptations used to cope with environmental change

 We use a variety of genomic and physiological tools to ask evolutionary and ecological questions that span levels from molecules to populations.
 We do extensive field work around the world using both long-term studies of marked social groups, as well as short-term sampling of populations along environmental gradients.
 To generate and test novel hypotheses, we also use mathematical modeling and phylogenetic comparative methods with large trait and biogeographic databases.
 Our study systems, which span invertebrates to vertebrates, are chosen for the specific questions that we ask.
 Although open to other systems, questions, and methods, most lab members employ an integrative approach to ask related questions in our primary study systems.
 However, in addition to working on topics related to the major research themes of the lab, previous lab members have also worked on projects in disease ecology, life history evolution, and more.
 Below are the animal models with which we work (and have worked with in the past) and the research areas thats we are currently studying.

 environmental uncertainty and animal societies

 Our work in cooperatively breeding starlings and weavers examines how variable and unpredictable climates influence social evolution.
-Using game theory, comparative analyses, and empirical tests, we are exploring how cooperative breeding behavior may be a bet-hedging strategy to reduce environmentally-induced fecundity variance
+Using game theory, comparative analyses, and empirical tests, we are exploring how cooperative breeding behavior may be a bet-hedging strategy to reduce environmentally-induced fecundity variance.
+Additionally, we explore how annual variation in rainfall influences group size and stability, as well as numerous life history and physiological traits.

 sexual selection and social competition

 We are studying inter and intra-sexual competition and social signaling (song, plumage) in starlings and hummingbirds.
-Using theoretical models and empirical tests, we are exploring the interactions between dominance rank, social structure, and stress physiology in starlings and weavers.
-Finally, we are studying female-female competition in pebble-mound mice.
+Using theoretical models and empirical tests, we are also exploring the interactions between dominance rank, social structure, and stress physiology in starlings and weavers.
+Finally, we are studying female-female competition in pebble-mound mice and how environmental variation shapes not only social behavior, but infraspecific competition and trait evolution in females.

 evolution of social diversity